Psychotherapy

 What after graduation?

-- completion of undergraduate academic studies in psychology;
+- completion of undergraduate psychology studies;

-- completion of psychotherapy education lasting 4 years;
+- completed psychotherapy education lasting 4 years;

-- theory coverage lasting at least 500-800 hours;
+- theory coverage of at least 500-800 hours;

 - at least 150 hours of supervision by a recognized supervisor;